© February 10, 2018 | Schulter Etyang

 Jesus took on the role that Job played in Absalom’s life in reconciling us to our father.
 On the cross, he suffered the anguish and desperation (kalah) that his father felt towards us.
 He also suffered the anguish and desperation (kalah) that we felt towards our father.
 And then he declared kalah – Finished – I have completed the reconciliation between My father and His children.
 They are now one.
 They can kiss and embrace.
 This is the gospel.

-I have completed the reconciliation between My father and His children.
-They are now one.
-They can kiss and embrace.
+Jesus completed the reconciliation between Our Father and Us – His children.
+We are now one.
+We can kiss and embrace.

 Luke 15 – the story of the reckless and extravagant father who ran to meet his son now becomes true to us because our heavenly father runs, embraces and kisses us repeatedly.
 While we were still far off, our heavenly father saw us and then did a Usain Bolt.
 He ran, embraced, and kissed and kissed and kissed us.